 - 1. Go to the Templates page.

 - Create a new invoice template.

-- Tick Via Taxation Plugin in the Taxation tab.

 - Click Save.

 - 2. Go to the Customer Classes page.

 - Create a new customer class or modify an existing one.

 - Select Fixed VAT Rate in the Taxation Method field.

 - Enable generation of invoices.

-- Select the created above template in the Invoice Template field on the Invoices tab.
+- Select the created above template in the Invoice Template field on the Regular Invoices tab.

 - Go to the Taxation tab on the same page.

+- Specify whether rates are included into the rates or excluded from them.

 - Leave Exempt From Tax box empty.

 - Specify the desired percentage in the VAT percentage field and click Save.